khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 <!--
 Centralized religions with one god, as opposed to decentralized ones with many gods (spirits) support our governments and social systems.
 What was Jesus actually saying about the one good?
 Was that one good democratic e.g. linked somehow to the more balanced spirit world?
 Because as many other religions, this as well, Daniel says, was used to maintain the hierarchical structure of society. -->

 Daniel says that true understanding (of base reality) [is complex](https://ttc.tasuki.org/display:Code:gff,sm,jhmd,jc,rh) and therefore difficult to advertise.
-People don't want to (or can't) spend much time on 'real thinking', so 'simpler' versions of the truth can spread easier.
+People don't want to (or can't) spend enough time on 'real thinking', so 'simpler' versions of the truth can spread easier.
 'Simulated thinking' <!-- Where does this term come from? --> requires less processing, is often reassuring (as its source is the in-group, the echo chamber) and is often presented in an stimulating form.

 ### 3.3 In-groups and out-groups
 Daniel also talks about in-groups and out-groups and how they use propagator and protector memes in memetic ecosystems. <!-- This is important so let's define them. -->